wmo-im/wis2box/docs/source/reference/monitoring/alerts.rst

 Mount ``grafana.ini`` to the grafana container
 ----------------------------------------------

-You now need to ensure that your modified ``grafana.ini``" is used by Grafana inside the Docker container.
+You now need to ensure that your modified ``grafana.ini`` is used by Grafana inside the Docker container.
 To do this, update the docker-compose-monitoring.yml file to mount the local ``grafana.ini`` file into the container:

 .. image:: ../../_static/mount-grafana.ini.png
    :width: 800px